luv-kumar-lohano/custom-nim-game-using-reinforcement-learning/README.md

-# Moon knight: The Pyramid's Curse
+# Moon Knight: The Pyramid's Curse

-**Moon knight: The Pyramid's Curse** is a single-player, turn-based puzzle game where you battle an AI trained via reinforcement learning.
+**Moon Knight: The Pyramid's Curse** is a single-player, turn-based custom puzzle game where you battle an AI trained via reinforcement learning.
+This game is a custom variation of the famous game - Nim.
 The game’s objective is to input a sequence of moves so that the opponent (AI) picks up the last block and loses.
 The interactive UI accepts direct inputs without needing to press 'Enter' after every move, creating a fluid gameplay experience.

 ## About the Project